AppImage/docs.appimage.org/source/user-guide/portable-mode.rst

+.. include:: ../substitutions.rst

+.. _portable-mode:

 Using portable mode
 ===================

-This page describes a mode some newer AppImages (i.e., built in 2017 or later) provide, the *portable mode*.
-This mode allows for bundling an application's data next to the application's AppImage.
+This page describes the portable mode.
+It allows for bundling an application's data next to the application's AppImage.
+Only type 2 AppImages provide it, |recent_type_2|.

 .. contents:: Contents
    :local: